stt-datacore/website/static/crew/archer_mirror_crew.md

 published: true
 ---

 Double digit events for an Archer?!
 What is this, the Mirror Universe?
 Actually, yea.
-And even though two previous megas have inflated his event count, M’Archer may be able to call on a few more traits down the line to “highlight” a pair of mediocre bases for your requisition shuttles.
-He’s not suitable for daily use, but will likely be a name to consider for the odd event here and there.
+And even though two previous megas have inflated his event count, M’Archer may be able to call on a few more traits down the line to “highlight” a pair of flaccid bases for your requisition shuttles.
+He’s not close to daily use and may not even merit a thaw for many users, but a tough collection spot gives him universal appeal.